suriyadeepan/datasets/seq2seq/en-ta-parallel-v2/README.markdown

 ## Remarks

 - Tokenizing tamil words and learning sentences word by word, is a ridiculous idea.
 In tamil, each word is fused to the next with a contextual modifier.
-So I am gonna try to generate sentences character by character, which seems just as preposterous.
+So I am gonna try to generate sentences, character by character, which seems just as preposterous.

 ## Citation